Two MPs push for fight against political corruption

 Two Members of Parliament (MPs) have called for concerted efforts to fight political corruption.

-However, they said the situation was more profound among political elites, which when not addressed head-on, would continue to draw back efforts at improvement the lives of citizens.
+However, they said the situation was more profound among political elites, which when not addressed head-on, would continue to draw back efforts at improving the lives of citizens.

 “For a journalist, clergy, civil servant or public servant to be corrupt, taking from the State, the only means is through a channel, which is created by a political appointee,” Mr Mohammed said.